+When developing the specifications for the IMIS, the consultant must ensure that Vendor proposals comply with the following:

+- A. The proposals should clearly specify the specifications for the design of the IMIS.
+This process will be done in close collaboration with CARISECURE, CARICOM and member states; - B. The proposals must provide the solution in case existing databases and systems must be linked and how the data will be cleaned and integrated; - C. The proposals will provide a series of specifications to describe the system at different levels of detail including program unique specifications will form the core of the configuration baselines.
+In addition to illustrating different levels within the system hierarchy, the baselines will be defined at different phases of the design process.
+It must provide related timelines; and should include unit tests and functional tests, training and transition; - D. The proposals should request all technical documentation, source code, training manuals and OPS; - E. The proposals will identify who will perform the system deployment on the server; - F. The proposals will request a training program dedicated to the system administrators; - G. The proposals will request a three (3) year technical and user support service program;

+Geo-localization and Mapping

+When developing the specifications for Geo-localizations and Mapping, the consultant must ensure that vendor proposals comply with the following:

+- A. The proposals should define with the help of CARISECURE, CARICOM and RSS, the system capacity and outputs; and - B. The proposals include capacity to generate maps and data for each member states and regionally.

+Dashboard Capacity

+When developing the specifications for Dashboard capacity, the Consultant must ensure that vendor proposals comply with the following:

-- E. The proposal will identify who will perform the system deployment on the server; - F. The proposal will request a training program dedicated to the system administrators; - G. The proposal will request a three (3) year technical and user support service program; - 1.3 Phase III Requirements: Geo-localisation and Mapping - A. The proposal should define with the help of CARISECURE, CARICOM and RSS, the system capacity and outputs; and - B. The proposal include capacity to generate maps and data for each member states and regionally. - 1.4 Phase IV requirements: Dashboard Capacity - A. The proposal will request on the company will collect needs from all member states and regional entities and submit for approval a proposed dashboard capable to generate all required information; - B. The proposal will clearly specify that the dashboard should have the capacity to address requests from operational, tactical and strategical levels and have an access code capacity; - C. The proposal should specific: - a.
+- A. The proposals will request on the company will collect needs from all member states and regional entities and submit for approval a proposed dashboard capable to generate all required information; - B. The proposals will clearly specify that the dashboard should have the capacity to address requests from operational, tactical and strategical levels and have an access code capacity; - C. The proposals should specific:

+- a.
 Multi-language support; - b.
 Support of Internet Explorer down to Version 7, Chrome, Foxfire and Opera, if required; - c.
 Support of 250 users logged in at the same time; - d.
 At least a five (5) year period of storage of data; - e.
 Hosting specifications; and - f.
 User friendly.